-I love how the trip was structured, we met with the big guns, the well established houses, whose names are as familiar, as the blue sky above the vineyards and then we also met with grower producers like Eric Coulon who you see in the picture above.
+I love how the trip was structured, we met with the big guns, the well-established houses, whose names are as familiar, as the blue sky above the vineyards and then we also met with grower producers like Eric Coulon who you see in the picture above.
 His wife Isabelle, who met us upon our arrival at the cellar door, her English was so much better than my French, which to be honest is pretty much non-existent.
-But she was a good sport, entertaining our questions and doing her best to answer until Sebastian, one of their employees showed up to give us a quick vineyard tour and who thankfully for us, had a superb grasp of english.
+But she was a good sport, entertaining our questions and doing her best to answer until Sebastian, one of their employees showed up to give us a quick vineyard tour and who thankfully for us, had a superb grasp of English.
 But apparently he was a bit unfamiliar with Mrs. Coulon's vehicle, it took more than a few minutes to get it going.
-But eventually we headed up a few hills and dales until we landed at the spot you see above with the incredible sweeping views of their vineyards.
+But eventually, we headed up a few hills and dales until we landed at the spot you see above with the incredible sweeping views of their vineyards.

 Great sparkling wines come from all over the world, but only #Champagne comes from Champagne, France

-One of the more unusual things to point out about Champagne Roger Coulon is the fact they actually have some 'old vine' vineyards of the Pinot Noir, Pinot Meunier and Chardonnay which are used to produce some of their Grand Crus; I say unusual because in Champagne most vines rarely live longer than 25 years.
+One of the more unusual things to point out about Champagne Roger Coulon is the fact they have some 'old vine' vineyards of the Pinot Noir, Pinot Meunier, and Chardonnay which is used to produce some of their Grand Crus; I say unusual because in Champagne most vines rarely live longer than 25 years.
 This is something most folks in Champagne consider a curse, rather than a blessing.
 Continuing with that theme, at Roger Coulon they use something called selection massale to help maintain a consistent flavor profile.
 You can read more about that process here.
-I'm not sure we tasted them all, because we were short on time, but RC produces six cuvées of Champagne, the grapes are hand harvested, they rely solely upon indigenous yeast, and no herbicides are used to subdue vineyard pressures.
+I'm not sure we tasted them all because we were short on time, but RC produces six cuvées of Champagne, the grapes are hand harvested, they rely solely upon indigenous yeast, and no herbicides are used to subdue vineyard pressures.

-"So I waited with high hopes and she walked in the place, I knew her smile in an instant, I knew the curve of her face, if you're not into yoga, if you have half a brain and dig the feel of the ocean and the taste of champagne" ~ Rupert Holmes
+"So I waited with high hopes, and she walked in the place, I knew her smile in an instant, I knew the curve of her face, if you're not into yoga, if you have half a brain and dig the feel of the ocean and the taste of champagne" ~ Rupert Holmes

 "A single glass of Champagne imparts a feeling of exhilaration.
 The nerves are braced; the imagination is stirred, the wits become more nimble." ~ Winston Churchill

 Roger Coulon Brut Millésimé Blanc de Noirs: A gorgeous 50/50 blend of PN and PM, sourced from vines planted in 1953 not on American root-stock, so the production for this bottling is smaller by comparison and a bit more expensive as well.
-No malo what so ever and just 5 grams of RS dosage, extra Brut territory.
+No malo what so ever and just 5 grams of RS dosage, Extra Brut territory.
 This wine is a sharp, crisp golden color in the glass, orange rinds aromas hover above, light red berries, honey, spices and zippy minerality, the length is long and lasting, a very memorable wine.
 My score again 94 points, positively outstanding.